carlos-lorenzo/blackjack-qlearning/README.md

   - `deck.py`: Class representing a deck of cards.
   - `hand.py`: Class representing a hand of cards.
   - `player.py`: Class representing a player in the game.
-  - `simulation.py`: Functions for running simulations of the game.
 - `blackjack_qlearning.ipynb`: Jupyter Notebook for training the Q-learning agent and visualizing the results.
 - `LICENSE`: MIT license file.
 - `README.md`: This file.